 - Targets only soluble forms of signal / inhibitor molecules – avoiding all cell membrane interactions, the cause of many drug side effects

-- No stimulation of immune function required – immune efficacy can be enhanced just by scavenging inhibitors
+- No stimulation of immune function required – immune efficacy can be enhanced just by extracting inhibitors

-- NaNots do not cross-react – multiple NaNots can be administered in same patient at same time
+- NaNots do not cross-react – multiple NaNots can be administered to same patient at same time

 - Targets can be quantified in each patient in advance of treatment, enabling precise dosing of correct NaNot types

 - Target quantification enables personalized medicine without costly personalized therapeutics (unlike cell therapies)

 - Temporal precision of nano-extraction allows previously unfeasible sequential therapeutics